 The same UCaaS solutions that enable better collaboration among employees also enables more effective communication between providers, specialists, patients, and the patients’ families—no matter their location.
 The result is more collaborative interdisciplinary care, improved patient outcomes, as well as significant cost savings.

-But not all solutions are created equal.
+But not all unified communication solutions are created equal.
 Many large out-of-the-box solutions take a one-size-fits-all approach.
 This means hospitals may have to pay for features they don’t use or can’t implement, or they may have to change their workflows to align with the solution’s capabilities.

-First and foremost, look for a solution that provides HIPAA-compliant, seamless integration with a hospital’s existing systems and that encompasses all communication touchpoints.
+First and foremost, look for a unified communication solution that provides HIPAA-compliant, seamless integration with a hospital’s existing systems and that encompasses all communication touchpoints.
 This includes the electronic health record, medical devices, employee desktops (remote or onsite), as well as digital devices used by both employees and patients.

 - On premises for highest level of control over traffic, CDRs and network access